wombleton/gitlaw-nz/acts/C/Civil Defence Emergency Management Act 2002.md

-    *   (b) has presented the proposed plan to the House of Representatives at least 90 days before making the recommendation.
+    *   (e) has presented the proposed plan to the House of Representatives at least 90 days before making the recommendation.

     (2) Every notice under this section must include---